 Opioid-related deaths might be underestimated: CDC

 America's prescription drug abuse epidemic may be even more deadly than expected, a new report from the U.S. Centers for Disease Control and Prevention suggests.
-Some opioid-related deaths may be missed when people die from pneumonia and other infectious diseases spurred on by drug abuse.
+America's prescription drug abuse epidemic may be even more deadly than expected, a new report from the U.S. Centers for Disease Control and Prevention suggests.

 Add your comments below